-Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board of Trustees of the National Provident Fund (the Board) is trustee of the Scheme.
+Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board is trustee of the Scheme.
 Members of the Board are appointed by the Minister of Finance (the Minister).

 The Board and the Government Superannuation Fund Authority (the Authority) have formed a joint venture company, Annuitas Management Limited (Annuitas).
 Each organisation has entered into a management services agreement with Annuitas.
-The main function of Annuitas is to provide staff, who act in management and secretarial roles on behalf of the Board and the Authority.
+The main function of Annuitas is to provide staff who act in management and secretarial roles on behalf of the Board and the Authority.
 The costs of running Annuitas are shared between the Board and the Authority on an equitable basis, as agreed between the organisations.